MrFuFuFu/RefreshGot/README.md

 ## Description

-An pull down refresh and pull up refresh for `ListView` and `RecyclerView`.
+A pull down refreshing and pull up refreshing library for `ListView` and `RecyclerView`.

 `RefreshGot` means Refresh ***Game Of Thrones***.